Frodings/FastEndpointsApi/README.md

 # FastEndpointsApi
-For trying out FastEndpoints and features.
+For trying out api creation with [FastEndpoints](https://fast-endpoints.com).

 Api is a simple crud api for dummy warehouse data.